 In the summer of 2005, Tsoknyi Rinpoche led a group of western students along with a photographer and video crew to Nangchen to document the lives and needs of the Nangchen Nuns.
 Blessings is a feature-length documentary DVD by Victress Hitchcock of Chariot Productions that offers a rare glimpse into the lives and faith of these extraordinary women.
 The Nangchen Nuns need health care, food, shelter and emergency relief.
 Blessings contains extraordinary footage that was collected on the journey to Nangchen.
 The DVD is available for purchase through www.chariotvideos.com.
 To view the Blessings trailer, please click here.

-Mingyur Yogini, a senior Nangchen Nun
+The late Mingyur Yogini, a senior Nangchen Nun